mazidulfarabi/Shifterz_Sciblitz_AI/README.md

 - **Brightness**, **contrast**, and **blur** adjustments
 - **Crop** and **scale** changes

-Roboflow documents this process extensively: a few hundred original photos can expand to **tens of thousands** of training samples through controlled warping and oversampling — dramatically improving model robustness without collecting new data in the field.
+A few hundred original photos can expand to **tens of thousands** of training samples through controlled warping and oversampling — dramatically improving model robustness without collecting new data in the field.

 ### Stage 4 — Model Training (Supervised Machine Learning)